The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Iowa, US

 Languages Spoken:

 Takashi Kawamitsu is a primary care provider, practicing in Family Medicine in Council Bluffs, Iowa.
 Dr. Kawamitsu is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Maturity Onset Diabetes of the Young, Type 2 Diabetes (T2D), Hypertension, and Familial Hypertension.
-Dr. Kawamitsu is currently accepting new patients.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Maturity Onset Diabetes of the Young, Type 2 Diabetes (T2D), Glucocorticoid-Remediable Aldosteronism, and Familial Hypertension.

 Experienced in Axillary Nerve Dysfunction